 We have six core values that we consider daily in our lessons and play.
 We explain the meaning of the values during assemblies and at other appropriate times and staff model the values through their own behaviour.

-Children reflect on the values on what it means to them and their own behaviour.
+Children reflect on the values on what it means to them and their own lives/behaviour.
 Those displaying these values are rewarded with house points.

 In January 2017 we updated and developed our values to reflect the changing world we live in.
 The new values were refined through consultations with the children, governors and staff.
 The school council used the feedback from the different stakeholders to identify and set the new values.

 Our values spring from the belief that we are infinitely valued by God.

 At Towcester Church of England Primary School we are part of our church, town, national and international community.
 Through this all of our values are developed.

 During their Friday university sessions, the children have been exploring the new school values.
 The aim of the university was for children to explore the new school values and develop a greater understanding of the ‘deeply Christian’ aspects of these.
 Children explored the links between our values and how these are taught in the Bible.

 The children in Purple House explored our relationships with the church and our local community.
 They learnt about the 'Feeding of the Five Thousand' and considered what this miracle teaches Christians.
 In their presentation children explained the importance of sharing what you have with others.

 Everyone in Black House learnt about the importance of our International Community.
 The children explained that it is vital that we make friends with others and learn about each other's countries and communities.
 Children shared the story of 'The Good Samaritan', explaining what this teaches us about helping others and working together.

 The Yellow team reflected on the statement 'Valued by God'.
 They thought about what this means, how God shows this and how we know we are loved and valued by him.
 The children created a drama of the Parable 'The Lost Sheep'.
 It taught us that God cares for each and everyone of us and will never give up on a 'Lost Sheep'.